raspberrypilearning/catch-the-bus/en/step_5.md

 ## The bus leaves

-Now it's time to add code to make the bus drive off to the right of the Stage.

-The bus doesn't need to change costume so you can use a `glide`{:class="block3motion"} block to make it move gradually to a new position.
+A group of connected blocks in Scratch is called a **script**.
+You will add a new script to make the bus drive off.

 --- task ---
-The `glide`{:class="block3motion"} block needs x and y positions to glide to.
-To set these, drag your bus to the right of the Stage:
+To set the x and y position that the bus will `glide to`{:class="block3motion"}, drag your bus to the right of the Stage:

 ![Bus sprite on the right of the Stage](images/bus-right.png)